-Today social proof is the culmination of all the outside influences that are directed at you and/or your company.
-The idea behind the use of that term is that is that if enough people say certain things about you or your company, it influences others in thinking the same way, good or bad, about you, your company or your products or your services.
-The types of social proof goes beyond the traditional customer reviews.
-Your social proof is influenced by your social networks, your social media posts, social sharing and the comments left on those platforms.
+Today social proof is the culmination of all the outside influences directed at you and/or your company.
+The idea behind using that term is that if enough people say certain things about you or your company, it influences others in thinking the same way, good or bad, about you, your company, or your products or your services.
+The types of social proof go beyond traditional customer reviews.
+Your social proof is influenced by your social networks, social media posts, social sharing, and the comments left on those platforms.

-Studies have shown that the younger generations as they mature into consumers, they are very likely to use social proof to influence their decision to purchase a product.
+Studies have shown that the younger generations, as they mature into consumers, are very likely to use social proof to decide which product to purchase.
 They are also more likely to share their experiences on social media, leave reviews, and overall, be influenced by what other people, whether they know them or not, say about you.
 With that said, you can use this social influence to your advantage to reach more potential customers.
 Here are some of the marketing tactics you can use to increase your social proof.

-If you have a product that is regularly searched, you strategy for social proof would start on Google.
+If you have a regularly searched product, your strategy for social proof will start on Google.
 Google puts the reviews that are written about your company right out in front of your audience.
-Think about this, if all things are equal between you and your competition, your audience is going to start looking at what others are saying about you.
-If you have zero Google reviews and your competition has 50, you don’t need me to tell you how that is going to work out.
+Think about this, if all things are equal between you and your competition, your audience will start looking at what others say about you.
+If you have zero Google reviews and your competition has 50, you don’t need me to tell you how that will work out.

-One day I was reading an article about incense sticks that worked well for keeping away mosquitos and had all 5 star reviews.
-We read the reviews, and purchased the incense sticks.
+One day, I read an article about incense sticks that worked well for keeping away mosquitoes and had all 5-star reviews.
+We read the reviews and purchased the incense sticks.
 Because there were so many raves about the product, we were willing to give them a try.

-My point of the story is that if it was just the reviewer’s opinion from the article, we may have just passed it off as paid PR.
+My point of the story is that if it was just the reviewer’s opinion from the article, we might have just passed it off as paid PR.
 Because of the reviews, and they were all positive, we bought the product even though we never heard of it or the company that sold them.
-This also brings up another point, not all reviews need to be positive.
-We are intelligent enough to figure out the trolls from the people who are truly disappointed with a product.
+This also brings up another point.
+Not all reviews need to be positive.
+We are intelligent enough to figure out the trolls from the truly disappointed people with a product.

 Creating content is something that you can control to some extent.
 No one is stopping you from creating content for your target audience.
-The social proof aspect comes in when the content is liked, shared and commented on.
+The social proof aspect comes in when the content is liked, shared, and commented on.
 If the content you create is worthy enough that people will engage with it, then what does that say about the rest of what you do?
 It shows your audience that you are an authority and people are interested in what you have to say.
-If people are interested in what you have to say then others will see that and be interested in what you have to say.
-For example, no one would know who Gary Vaynerchuk is if he didn’t create content that was liked, shared and commented on all over the world.
+If people are interested in what you have to say, others will see that and be interested in what you have to say.
+For example, no one would know who Gary Vaynerchuk is if he didn’t create content that was liked, shared, and commented on worldwide.
 He wouldn’t be any less engaging or good at what he does, but he certainly wouldn’t be as well known.

 Influencer marketing is having people with large followings on social media endorse your product or service.
 Perhaps the most famous example of influencer marketing is the Kardashians.
 They can truly move markets.
 However, you don’t need to go to that extreme to benefit from influencer marketing.

 Social proof can be the differentiator between a conversion and moving on to the next company.
-However, social proof, is probably one of the few things in your marketing effort that you can’t really control.
-You do run the risk of getting negative reviews and others piling on because they had a similar experience.
-However, the opposite can be true as well.
-You just don’t know.
+However, social proof is probably one of the few things in your marketing effort that you can’t really control.
+You run the risk of getting negative reviews and others piling on because they had a similar experience.
+However, the opposite can be true, as well.
+You don’t know.

-I can tell you from personal experience that I have made decisions to buy a product based on what was written about it.
+I can tell you that I have decided to buy a product based on what was written about it from personal experience.
 As I said at the beginning, future generations of consumers will be relying on it more to influence their buying decisions.
-Social proof, if you haven’t already included it, will need to be a part of your digital marketing strategy.
-I see this as a positive particularly from the consumer side.
+If you haven’t already included it, social proof will need to be a part of your digital marketing strategy.
+I see this as a positive, particularly from the consumer side.

 Social proof will force companies to do good work and put out good products or face the consequences.
 It is a high risk, high reward proposition.
-We are moving toward a future in marketing where the consumer will be in control of whether you succeed or fail.
-It’s a scary proposition but if it is done right, it could be a tremendous tool in your marketing toolkit.
+We are moving toward a future in marketing where the consumer will control whether you succeed or fail.
+It’s a scary proposition, but it could be a tremendous tool in your marketing toolkit if it is done right.